johannes-b/keptn-user-stories/release_brackets/README.md

 ## User view

-:man: *Tim:* I'm a developer and responsible for building the backend service of a the app *foo*.
-I'm indivually testing my service in a *dev* environment to investigate bugfixes and new features.
+:man: *Tim:* I'm a developer and responsible for building the backend service of the app *foo*.
+I'm individually testing my service in a *dev* environment to investigate bugfixes and new features.

-:person_with_blond_hair: *Tom:* I'm a developer and responsible for building the frontend service of a the app *foo*.
-I'm indivually testing my service in a *dev* environment to investigate bugfixes and new features.
+:person_with_blond_hair: *Tom:* I'm a developer and responsible for building the frontend service of the app *foo*.
+I'm individually testing my service in a *dev* environment to investigate bugfixes and new features.

 *Tim & Tom*: For an end-2-end performance test, which is conducted in *hardening* stage, we need to deploy the two services as a couple, followed by a performance test for the couple.